wp-plugins/woocommerce-bulk-order-form/readme.txt

 = 1.1.4 =

-* Tweak: Remove parent product when variation is available
-* Tweak: Improve filtering of variations
+* Tweak: Consolidated and cleaned up some code

 = 1.1.3 =